thomasjohnkane/snooze/README.md

 #### An important note about scheduling the `snooze:send` command

 Creating a scheduled notification will add the notification to the database.
-It will be sent by running `snooze:send` command at (or after) the stored `send_at` time.
+It will be sent by running `snooze:send` command at (or after) the stored `sendAt` time.

 The `snooze:send` command is scheduled to run every minute by default.
 You can change this value (`sendFrequency`) in the published config file.
 Available options are `everyMinute`, `everyFiveMinutes`, `everyTenMinutes`, `everyFifteenMinutes`, `everyThirtyMinutes`, `hourly`, and `daily`.

 The only thing you need to do is make sure `schedule:run` is also running.
 You can test this by running `php artisan schedule:run` in the console.
 [To make it run automatically, read here][6].

+### Setting the send tolerance

+If your scheduler stops working, a backlog of scheduled notifications will build up.
+To prevent users receiving all of the old scheduled notifications at once, the command will only send mail within the configured tolerance.
+By default this is set to 24 hours, so only mail scheduled to be sent within that window will be sent.
+This can be configured in the `snooze.php` config file.

 #### Detailed Examples